 A lack of space doesn’t have to mean a lack of style.
 You just need to be a bit more ingenious with what you do have.
-You don’t need to spend a fortune either - a lick of paint or a bit of a de-clutter can do wonders.
-Get some inspiration from our tiny kitchen upgrade ideas…
+You don’t need to spend a fortune either - a lick of paint or clever use of appliance scan do wonders.
+Get some inspiration from our tiny kitchen upgrade ideas.

 1. Paint it white

-It sounds simple but colour is a great way of giving your kitchen appeal – however big or small it is.
-Award-winning artisan bear-maker Jasmine Gladstone says: ‘Use white to make the space feel cleaner and larger.’
+Light, airy walls are a great way of sparking a dated kitchen back into life – however small it is.
+Paint them white to make the space feel cleaner and larger.

 Use white-painted walls to: